yssource/rhai/README.md

 | `BasicMapPackage`      | Basic [object map] functions                    |        No        |         Yes          |
 | `CorePackage`          | Basic essentials                                |                  |                      |
 | `StandardPackage`      | Standard library                                |                  |                      |

+Packages typically contain Rust functions that are callable within a Rhai script.
+All functions registered in a package is loaded under the _global namespace_ (i.e. they're available without module qualifiers).
+Once a package is created (e.g. via `new`), it can be _shared_ (via `get`) among multiple instances of [`Engine`], even across threads (if the [`sync`] feature is turned on).
+Therefore, a package only has to be created _once_.

+Packages are actually implemented as [modules], so they share a lot of behavior and characteristics.
+The main difference is that a package loads under the _global_ namespace, while a module loads under its own namespace alias specified in an `import` statement (see also [modules]).
+A package is _static_ (i.e. pre-loaded into an [`Engine`]), while a module is _dynamic_ (i.e. loaded with the `import` statement).

+Custom packages can also be created.
+See the macro [`def_package!`](https://docs.rs/rhai/0.13.0/rhai/macro.def_package.html).

 Evaluate expressions only
 -------------------------